chinamike65/hugo-tuolesi/content/book4/book4en.md

 Or at the end of the robbery, the sound of the explosion of the universe, the sound of the fire of the fire destroying all things in the universe, the sound of the wind, the sound of breaking the universe, the sound of the flood of cement and gravel washing the universe, etc., will feel very frightening.

-However, for those who have great blessings or who did good deeds during their lifetime, when they enter the bardo, it is different.
+However, for those who have great merit or who did good deeds during their lifetime, when they enter the bardo, it is different.
 It is like entering heaven, and what they hear and see is wonderful.

 94